therealsphinx/support.balsamiq.com/content/installation/howto.md

 * * *

-## Downloading installer files instead of using the Download button
+## Downloading Installer Files Instead of Using the Download Button

 If for some reason you can't see or use the Download button shown above, you can download installer files directly as well.
 Look for the ["All Downloads"](https://balsamiq.com/download/#direct) section for the installers for your operating system.